 Take a deep dive into the A minor piano scale, including its notes, how to play the scale, its relative major, and chords in A minor.

-In this article, we will explore the A minor piano scale and learn how to build A melodic minor and A harmonic minor scales as well as A pentatonic minor.
+In this article, we will explore the A minor piano scale and learn how to build the A melodic minor and the A harmonic minor scales as well as the A pentatonic minor scale.
 We’ll also cover the correct finger patterns to play the A minor piano scale, and how to build chords in the key A minor.

 Want to learn more about minor scales and grow your understanding of the basics of piano?
 Try Hoffman Academy Premium Today!

 What notes make up the A minor scale?

 There are three different versions of the A minor scale, but they all begin on the note A. Let’s begin by building a natural minor scale.
 Remember, you can use these steps to build a minor scale starting on any note!
 From the starting note, the natural minor scale is built by going up a whole step – half step – whole step – whole step – half step – whole step – whole step.
 The A minor piano scale starts with A, and the natural minor version uses only white keys.
 Take a whole step up to B, a half step to C, a whole step to D, a whole step to E, a half step to F, a whole step to G, and a whole step to A. For descending natural minor, repeat the process backwards, going back down the piano keyboard.
 If you are familiar with solfege, the natural minor scale in solfege is DO – RE – ME – FA – SO – LE – TE – DO (ME, LE, and TE are pronounced “may, lay, and tay”).